phpbb/documentation/development/db/structuredConditionals.rst

 This system is used when building queries using the db's sql_build_query() method.

-While building the array to send to it as the 2nd parameter, when writting the WHERE clause, you may use this system instead of simply typing a string or making your own accumulator of conditionals.
+While building the array to send to it as the 2nd parameter, when writing the WHERE clause, you may use this system instead of simply typing a string or making your own accumulator of conditionals.

 For the sake of the examples below, I will simulate an execution that exists in phpBB and assume that the query has to go through an event that does a small change to it.